The purpose of these guidelines is to provide information about how we approach systemic issues.

 - Report - reporting on systemic issues.

-We identify systemic issues through a range of methods, including through:
+We identify potential systemic issues through a range of methods, including through:

 - analysing complaint trends, or